aws/aws-sdk-js/doc-src/guide/node-configuring.md

 ### Locking API Versions

 <p class="note">For more information on API version locking in the SDK, see the
-{file:node-services.md Working With Services} section
+{file:node-services.md Working With Services} section.
 </p>

 You can globally configure a set of API versions to use for each service by